comettosantiago/CoronavirusTrackerApplication/README.md

 # CoronavirusTrackerApplication
-CoronaVirus Tracker Spring App that fetchs the data from an daily updated .SCV
+CoronaVirus Tracker Spring App that fetchs the data from an daily updated .csv

 Default server port: 8082
 Change the server port in the application.properties located in "/src/main/resources/application.properties"